Rebel Blood Cells

 Proceeds from each sale go to Leukaemia Care UK.

-A signed bundle with badges and a bookmark can be pre-ordered from Punk Dust Poetry.
+A signed bundle with badges and a bookmark can be ordered from Punk Dust Poetry.

 Advance Praise